North Sumatra: Nias Islands Region

+Notes: (a) UU is an abbreviation from Undang-Undang (the Indonesia statute of law). (b) South Nias Regency includes the Batu Islands.

+The region include 124 smaller offshore islands - 87 in South Nias Regency (primarily the Batu Islands), 11 in West Nias Regency, 19 in North Nias Regency and 7 in Nias Regency.

 Tapanuli Region

-This region comprises the southwestern part of the province on the island of Sumatra.
-When the province was created, it comprised 4 regencies (Dairi, North Tapanuli, Central Tapanuli and South Tapanuli) and the city of Sibolga.
-Two new regencies were formed on 23 November 1998 - Mandailing Natal from part of South Tapanuli Regency, and Toba Samosir from part of North Tapanuli Regency.
+This region comprises the southwestern part of the province on the island of Sumatra, and equates to the former Tapanoeli Residency which existed at the time of independence (except for Nias Island).
+When the province was created, the region comprised three regencies (North Tapanuli, Central Tapanuli and South Tapanuli) and the city of Sibolga.
+A fourth regency - Dairi - was created on 23 September 1964 from part of North Tapanuli Regency.
+Two more new regencies were formed on 23 November 1998 - Mandailing Natal from part of South Tapanuli Regency, and Toba Samosir from another part of North Tapanuli Regency.
 The city of Padang Sidempuan was split off from South Tapanuli Regency on 21 June 2001.
 Two further regencies were formed on 25 February 2003 - Humbang Hasundutan from part of North Tapanuli Regency, and Pakpak Bharat from part of Dairi Regency.
 A new Samosir Regency was created from part of Toba Samosir Regency on 18 December 2003 (more recently, the remaining part of this regency was renamed Toba Regency).
 Another two regencies were created on 17 July 2007 - Padang Lawas and North Padang Lawas, both from parts of South Tapanuli Regency.

+The region includes 60 small offshore islands - 24 in Mandailing Natal, 31 in Central Tapanuli (the largest being Mursala Island off Sibolga) and 5 in Sibolga City, plus 7 islands in the landlocked Lake Toba comprising 1 in North Tapanuli Regency (Pulau Sibandang), 5 in Samosir Regency and 1 in Humbang Hasundutan Regency.

 East Sumatra Region

-The region comprises the northeastern part of the province on the island of Sumatra.
-It now covers ten regencies and five cities, but originally there were just six regencies.
+The region comprises the northeastern part of the province on the island of Sumatra, and equates to the former State of East Sumatra which existed at the time of independence.
+It now covers ten regencies and five cities, but originally there were just six regencies and the five cities.
 The new regency of Serdang Bedagai was formed on 18 December 2003 from part of Deli Serdang Regency, and the new regency of Batubara was formed on 2 January 2007 from part of Asahan Regency.
 Two further regencies were formed on 24 June 2008 - North Labuhanbatu and South Labuhanbatu - both from parts of Labuhanbatu Regency.

+The region includes 38 offshore islands - 11 in Langkat Regency, 1 in Deli Serdang, 1 in Medan City, 2 in Serdang Bedagai, 1 in Simalungun, 2 in Batubara, 4 in Asahan, 8 (riverine islands) in Tanjungbalai City, 2 in North Labuhanbatu and 6 in Labuhanbatu Regency.

+National Electoral Districts

+The province comprises three of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+Each of the three districts elects 10 members to the People's Representative Council (for a total of 30 members from the province).